Dreaming of warm weather? We have the perfect cake for you.

 - Pour mixture into an ungreased 9″ or 10″ tube pan.
 Wiggle pan back and forth quickly on counter top to evenly distribute batter and smooth the surface.

 - Bake 40-50 minutes, rotating pan half way through baking.
-Cake is ready when toothpick comes out clean.
+The cake is ready when the toothpick comes out clean.

 - To remove cake, gently tap pan on counter and using a serrated knife, gently use around edge of pan to loosen cake.

 - 1/2-quart fresh strawberries

 - 1/4 cup granulated sugar